DOG AGILITY TRAINING

 For the safety of you and your dog we do not use flimsy 'pet shop' kit, all our equipment conforms to Kennel Club specifications which is manufactured by the main UK supplier's (as used at Crufts).

-To get the most out of the classes your dog should be be willing to work for 'toy's or/and treats and require a basic level of obedience: how to 'wait' and a 'reasonable recall' (further training/advice will be given).
+Our training is NOT obstacle training where dogs are taught by following the handler around a course on a lead.
+Most of our training will be off-lead so to get the most out of the classes your dog should be be willing to work for 'toy's or/and treats and require a basic level of obedience: how to 'wait' and a 'reasonable recall' (further training/advice will be given).

 What we aim to teach in class: